CitrineInformatics/citrine-python/docs/source/index.rst

 ..
-Citrine Python documentation master file, created by sphinx-quickstart on Thu Aug 22 14:40:14 2019.
+Citrine Python documentation main file, created by sphinx-quickstart on Thu Aug 22 14:40:14 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.